-MicroEJ allows to run unit tests using the standard JUnit API during the build process of a MicroEJ library or a MicroEJ Application.
-The MicroEJ Test Suite Engine runs tests on a target Platform and outputs a JUnit XML report.
+The SDK allows to run unit tests using the standard JUnit API during the build process of a Library or an Application.
+The MicroEJ Test Suite Engine runs tests on a VEE Port and outputs a JUnit XML report.

-JUnit testing can be enabled when using the
+JUnit testing can be enabled on any Module Nature

 the following dependency is declared in the

 When a new JUnit test case class is created in the

 folder, a JUnit processor generates MicroEJ compliant classes into a

 files are automatically managed and must not be edited manually.

 MicroEJ JUnit is compliant with a subset of JUnit version 4.
 MicroEJ JUnit

 processor supports the following annotations:

 Each test case entry point must be declared using the